Ahmadjajja/Social_Real_Estate_System_Mobile_App_Frontend/README.md

 This is FRONT_END of Real_estate mobile app that i have made during Final Hackathon of WEB & MOBILE BATCH 04 organise by Saylani Mass IT Training Program(SMIT).
 ## NOTE:
   Saylani Mass IT Training Program Institution is launced by Saylani Welfare International Trust of Pakistan, This institution is number one institution of pakistan in provding latest IT Skills.

+Project Functionalities:
+Aunthentication
+Dashboard
+Landing Page
+View Property
+Add Property
+Delete Property
+Call To owner of property for purchasing property Search with name of property
+Like, dislike property